scrippscollege/MS_053_F21/00_intro/exercises.md

 - graph paper

-Develop your own procedural drawing rule set in the spirit of Sol LeWitt (or the prompts from conditionaldesign.org).
+Develop your own procedural drawing rule set in the spirit of Sol LeWitt.
 Have your peers produce a drawing with your system.

 ### Discuss how you will encode this in p5.js